bonkfairy/graphs_bonkfairy/README.md

 # graphs_bonkfairy

-A Python library implementing Dijkstra's shortest path algorithm and other graph-related utilities.
+A Python library implementing Dijkstra's shortest path algorithm and other graph algorithms for solving shortest path problems in weighted graphs.

+## installation

+You can install the package using pip: pip install graphs_bonkfairy